ronaldbosma/blog/content/blog/deploy-azure-workbook-with-bicep/index.md

     --verbose
 ```

-If you run this command multiple times, it will fail with the error `A Workbook with the same name already exists within this subscription.`, because the workbook id is different with every deployment.
+If you run this command multiple times, it will fail with the error `A Workbook with the same name already exists within this subscription` because the workbook id is different with every deployment.
 You can fix this by generating a GUID based on a string that is the same for each deployment.
 See the example below.

 ```
-param workbookId string = guid('sample-arm-template')
+param workbookId string = guid('sample-based-on-arm-template')
 ```

 A working sample with these changes can be found [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/DeployAzureWorkbookWithBicep/arm-template/sample-full.bicep).

 The biggest downside of this solution is that the entire workbook definition is a serialized string on one line.
 This makes it difficult to make minor changes directly in the definition or to see what has changed during a review.

+### Load workbook from file

 ### Deploy with Bicep object